-Continental Gold Limited Reports Operating Results for the Third Quarter of 2013; Provides Drilling Guidance for the Remainder of the Fiscal Year 2013
+Continental Gold Limited Reports Drilling Results for the Buriticá Project in Antioquia, Colombia for the Year Ending December 31, 2013

-Continental Gold Limited Drills and Samples High-Grade Gold and Silver in the Veta Sur System at Buriticá, Colombia
+Continental Gold Limited Drills High-Grade Gold in the Eastern Yaragua System at Buritica, Colombia